 - 1st sheet: Original (blue in colour); requires certain fields to be filled out + signed and stamped.
-This is the ‘original’ certificate sheet that is sent to the oversea buyer (referred to as the Consignee on the certificate of origin); there is no need to complete anything on the reverse of the 1st sheet
+This is the ‘original’ certificate sheet that is sent to the overseas buyer (referred to as the Consignee on the certificate of origin); there is no need to complete anything on the reverse of the 1st sheet

-- 2nd sheet: Copy (green in colour); duplicates the 1st sheet and is retained by the seller/exporter (referred to as the Consignor or Applicant on the certificate of origin) for their record-keeping; there is no need to complete anything on the reverse of the 2nd sheet
+- 2nd sheet: Copy (green in color); duplicates the 1st sheet and is retained by the seller/exporter (referred to as the Consignor or Applicant on the certificate of origin) for their record-keeping; there is no need to complete anything on the reverse of the 2nd sheet

-- 3rd sheet: Application (blue in colour); duplicates the 1st sheet, however, is signed + dated at the foot of the sheet’s front by the seller/exporter; the reverse too may be completed with additional details stated by the seller/exporter; this 3rd sheet is retained by the Issuing Body or Chamber of Commerce for this record-keeping
+- 3rd sheet: Application (blue in color); duplicates the 1st sheet, however, is signed + dated at the foot of the sheet’s front by the seller/exporter; the reverse too may be completed with additional details stated by the seller/exporter; this 3rd sheet is retained by the Issuing Body or Chamber of Commerce for this record-keeping

 How much do Certificates of Origin Cost?

 - Individual Issuing Body/ Chamber of Commerce;

 - Format of the certificate (Standard or Electronic);